appsmithorg/appsmith-docs/widget-reference/statbox.md

 ---
 description: >-
-    Statbox widget is a simple widget to show and highlight important statistics related to the application.
+    Statbox widget shows and highlight important statistics related to the application.
 Widget comes pre built with default layout which can be changed as per application requirements.
 ---